What is organ and tissue donation?

 Organ transplants from baby donors often help other babies who were born with one or more organ problems.

-- A new heart or kidney can be given to other children to replace their organs which are not working right.
+- A new heart or kidney can be given to other sick children to replace their organs which are not working right.

-- New heart valves can be given to other children to replace the heart valves that aren’t working right.
+- New heart valves can be given to help other children’s hearts work better.
 One heart valve donor can help up to 3 or 4 other children.

 Will donating change our funeral plans?